rajeshsuravarapu06/rajeshsuravarapu06/README.md

 ---

-🧪 Featured Projects:
+🧪 Featured Projects

-🚀 AWS Landing Zone: Designed and deployed a scalable AWS Landing Zone using CloudFormation, enabling centralized control, governance, and cross-account scalability for over 60 AWS accounts.
+🚀 Enterprise AWS Landing Zone
+    Designed scalable, production-ready landing zones using CloudFormation — deployed across 60+ AWS accounts with centralized controls.

-🔁 CI/CD Automation Framework: Engineered reusable CI/CD pipelines with GitHub Actions and Jenkins, reducing deployment time by 60% and improving pipeline consistency across environments.
+🔁 CI/CD Automation Framework
+    Built reusable pipelines using GitHub Actions and Jenkins, reducing deployment time by 60% and standardizing workflows across teams.

-💸 Cloud Cost Optimization: Created a cost-optimization playbook focused on rightsizing, automation, and schedule-based scaling, delivering annual savings of over $95K.
+💸 Cloud Cost Optimization Playbook
+    Achieved $95K+ in annual savings by implementing resource rightsizing, automation, and continuous usage analysis.

-🔐 Secrets Management with Vault: Integrated HashiCorp Vault with IAM and pipelines to enable secure secrets rotation, policy enforcement, and audit logging.
+🔐 Secrets Management with HashiCorp Vault
+    Integrated Vault with IAM and CI/CD pipelines to enable secure secrets rotation, lease management, and audit logging.

+☸️ Kubernetes with Helm for Microservices
-☸️ Helm-based Kubernetes Deployment: Automated deployment of microservices using Helm, custom charts, and GitOps practices for resilient, scalable container workloads.
+    Automated deployment and scaling of containerized applications using Helm, with custom charts and GitOps integration.

-📊 Centralized Logging & Monitoring: Built a robust observability solution using CloudWatch, ELK, and custom dashboards, enabling real-time insights and reduced MTTR.
+📊 Centralized Logging & Observability Stack
+    Implemented a robust monitoring setup using CloudWatch, ELK, and custom dashboards for proactive incident detection and SRE workflows.

 ---